ajbowen249/GoTutorial/README.md

     doCompare(12, 1, greater, printIfFalse)
 ```
-Which means you can use functions anonymously:
+You can also use functions anonymously:
 ```go
     doCompare(12, 12, func(x int, y int) bool {
         return x == y